APIs

 Generate a

-.
+access_token.
 The token generation call is the first out of two steps to successfully authenticate to an OAuth Client Credentials protected API.
-Theaccess_token
+Theaccess_tokenissued on a successful request is valid for theexpires_intime (seconds), and can be used successfully within that window.curl --request POST \

 --url https://api-stg.uhg.com/oauth2/token \